NShravanReddy/Heymachinelearning/cldk9py18000009jufro10dsx.md

 **The performance of the neural depends on the size.
 If it is small it is suitable for small types of data**.

-In this article we have gone throught about the artificial neural networks with their histroy, basic working of nuerons with example and performance too.
+In this article we have gone throught about the artificial neural networks with their histroy, basic working of neurons with example and performance too.